unclemaceth/MineBoy/CONTRACT_DEPLOYMENT_CHECKLIST.md

-# Contract Deployment Checklist
+# Contract Deployment Checklist - V3 Router

-This document outlines **every step** required when redeploying the MineBoy contracts to ensure the system works correctly.
+This document outlines **every step** required when deploying the **MiningClaimRouterV3** with dynamic fees, NFT multipliers, and multi-contract support.

 ---